Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/introduction.md

 #### Rendering nodes

-These nodes provide tools to apply materials and textures to primitives.
+These nodes provide tools to apply materials and textures to geometry primitives.

 Some examples can be found in the [Material & Texture nodes](nodeSections/materialTextureSection.md) section.